cmdotcom/sunmi-ecr-example-kotlin/README.md

   * Day totals.
 Shows the operations done during the current day.

   * Pre-authorization.
 Saves an amount of money that can be canceled or confirmed in the future.
 To cancel or confirm a transaction is necessary the STAN code of the transaction.
 The STAN code is in the receipt showed after start a pre-authorization.
 Confirm pre-authorization also needs the amount.
 This amount can't be higher than the amount of start pre-authorization but it can be lower.
+It is also necesary to indicate the date of the previous pre authorized transaction in order to confirm or cancel the first pre authorization transaction.

     * Start pre-authorization.
     * Cancel pre-authorization.